Continuum models of directed polymers on disordered diamond fractals in the critical case: DHL construction and its basic structures

-These maps $S_{i,j}$ are ``simitudes" of the fractal $D$, and the above property implies that the space $(D,d_D )$ has Hausdorff dimension two. \textbf{The vertex set:} The sets $A, B \subset \mathcal{D}$ form equivalence classes under the metric $d_D $ that correspond to the root nodes of $D$.
-Similarly, the higher-generation vertices, $V_n\backslash V_{n-1}$ for $n\in \mathbb{N}$, of the diamond graphs are identified with large (uncountably infinite) equivalence classes of $\mathcal{D}$ of the form
+The family of sets $\big\{S_{i,j}(D)\big\}_{1\leq i,j\leq b}$ are the first-generation shrunken, embedded copies of $D$.
+Thus the maps $S_{i,j}$ are the similitudes of the fractal $D$, and the above property implies that the space $(D,d_D )$ has Hausdorff dimension two. \textbf{The vertex set:} The sets $A, B \subset \mathcal{D}$ form equivalence classes under the metric $d_D $ that correspond to the root nodes of $D$.
+Similarly, the higher-generation vertices, $V_n\backslash V_{n-1}$ for $n\in \mathbb{N}$, of the diamond graphs are identified with uncountably infinite equivalence classes of $\mathcal{D}$ of the form